 Beginning in the mid-1930s, with tensions in Europe increasing with the rise of Adolf Hitler in Germany and Benito Mussolini in Italy, the US began ramping up its spending in defense technology.
 Although the United States was not yet officially in the war, entry into battle seemed imminent and the country was still supplying European Allies unofficially.
 The next two decades saw one of the most major expansions, with the number of employees rising dramatically to keep up with the demand.

 With the United States officially entering World War II in 1941 with the bombing of Pearl Harbor, demand for more weapons and vehicles -- with greater and greater innovation -- skyrocketed.
-The Institute developed several of its namesake weapons -- mainly rockets -- during this time period.
-It also engineered and manufactured a few aircraft like the B-87, but as Lockheed and Boeing could manufacture the crafts cheaper, the Institute focused primarily on the engines and turbines used in the other company's aircraft.
-Several prestigious plane models carried the Institute engines as they flew into battle.
+The Center developed several of its namesake weapons -- mainly rockets -- during this time period.
+It also engineered and manufactured a few aircraft like the B-87, but as Lockheed and Boeing could manufacture the crafts cheaper, the Center focused primarily on the engines and turbines used in the other company's aircraft.
+Several prestigious plane models carried Durnstein engines as they flew into battle.

 Although no attack occurred, during the time -- much like with many airfields -- Durnstein was seen as a possible target for attack.
 So, it set up various camouflage efforts -- putting up nets and tarps of disguised colors to blend into the surrounding forest area.

 World War II officially ended in 1945, and the year prior, President Franklin D. Roosevelt signed the 1944 GI Bill -- designed to provide education and training for returning troops to be better equipped for re-entry into the workforce.
-In response to the GI Bill, and a recognition that their facility was not reaching its full potential, Durnstein began offering training courses and education programs.
-In 1947, the overall facility was officially renamed the Durnstein Institute of Technology and numerous courses -- notably in aerospace and mechanical engineering began to be offered.
+In response to the GI Bill, and a recognition that their facility was not reaching its full potential, Durnstein began offering training programs for returning soldiers.

-The 1950s saw the first big leap into education expanses.
-Gaining offical accreditation in 1952, the Durnstein Institute of Technology began offering full college programs in engineering and defense technology.
-Recognizing a potential to breach the healthcare industry with several facilities designed for the medical field, Durnstein began a push in the medical industry -- officially changing its name to the Durnstein Center for Science and Medicine in 1955.
+The 1950s saw the first major shift in the Center.
+Recognizing the potential to breach the healthcare industry with several facilities designed for the medical field, Durnstein began a push in the medical industry -- officially changing its name to the Durnstein Center for Science and Medicine in 1955.
 DCSM entered a joint-partnership with the Orthopedic Frame Company (later the Stryker Corporation) in 1957 to research and develop high-end medical devices.

 On October 17th, 1959, at the age of 62, Albert J. Durnstein died suddenly of a heart attack.
-John "Jack" Durnstein, his son, had taken over most of the operations in 1957, but officially became president of the Institute following Albert's death.
+John "Jack" Durnstein, his son, had taken over most of the operations in 1957, but officially became CEO and Chairman of DCSM following Albert's death.

-With the Cold War in full swing by this point, more and more high-end, and very secretive, technology was developed at Durnstein Institute of Technology including a special stealth bomber prototype known as the Y-457 that, while it never actually went beyond the prototype stage, was seen as the most advanced aircraft of the decade.
+With the Cold War in full swing by this point, more and more high-end, and very secretive, technology was developed at DCSM including a special stealth bomber prototype known as the Y-457 that, while it never actually went beyond the prototype stage, was seen as the most advanced aircraft of the decade.

 Durnstein continued its expanse within the medical industry, with many notable medical alumni attending during this decade.
 With recent advances in devices such as pacemaker technology, Durnstein became a forefront authority on research and development, as well as a sort of starting point for many prominent minds.
 Franz Schindler, for example, was once a junior executive at DCSM before traveling back to his home country of Germany to help in re-inventing Fresenius with Else Kroner (daughter of Eduard Fresenius).
 The Fresenius company brings in approximately $34 billion in 2015.

-In 1976, the Durnstein Institute of Technology gained its 300th patent for adoption heating-cooling system.
+In 1976, the Durnstein Center for Science and Medicine gained its 300th patent for adoption heating-cooling system.

-In 1982, Phillip Gordneimer, the son-in-law of Jack Durnstein, became president of the Institute following declining health of Jack.
+In 1982, Phillip Gordneimer, the son-in-law of Jack Durnstein, became CEO of the Center following declining health of Jack.
 Jack Durnstein later died in 1983 after a battle with lung cancer.

-In 1993, Durnstein Institute of Technology reached 4000 students, and in celebration, President Gordneimer began the tradition of the Durnstein Summer Festival that invited students, faculty, staff, and the surrounding area into a large celebration that included food, music, and fireworks.
+In 1993, President Gordneimer began the tradition of the Durnstein Summer Festival that invited staff, their families, and the surrounding area to a large celebration that included food, music, and fireworks.
 This tradition has continued now for over three decades.

-In 2001, with the arrival of Benjamin Sanders as the new president of the Institute, the new Holloway Hanger was opened -- a facility large enough to easily accommodate 3 large bombers at once.
-Holloway Hanger was opened in coordination with Northrop Grumman to develop specialized aircraft that were faster and more precision-oriented than ever before.
+In 2001, with the arrival of Benjamin Sanders as the new president of the Center, the new Halloway Hanger was opened in the Montana complex -- a facility large enough to easily accommodate 3 large bombers at once.
+Halloway Hanger was opened in coordination with Northrop Grumman to develop specialized aircraft that were faster and more precision-oriented than ever before.

-In 2007, Sally Gordneimer (daughter of former president Phillip Gordneimer) took over the presidency until 2011; she became the first female president of the Institute, and was followed by Samantha Wyling -- the current President and CEO of the Durnstein Center for Science and Medicine.
+In 2007, Sally Gordneimer (daughter of former president Phillip Gordneimer) took over as CEO and president until 2011; she became the first female president of the Center, and was followed by Samantha Wyling -- the current President and CEO of the Durnstein Center for Science and Medicine.